Guide to Columbus

 The high-quality meats and Italian dishes on the menu make Mabella's Italian Steakhouse a local favorite.
 Set in a historic telephone switch building, favorites include the steaks and stuffed pastas.

-While there are a few locations nearby, the Columbus outpost of Country's Barbecue is uniquely located in the city’s former bus station.
+While there are a few locations nearby, the Columbus outpost of Country's Barbecue is uniquely located in an old Greyhound bus station.
 You can even eat inside one of the buses!
 Their barbecue is cooked over hickory and oak, paired with sides like Brunswick stew.

 11th & Bay

 Covered in local artwork, Epic Restaurant has chef’s tastings and a dinner menu with dishes like foie gras, duck confit and venison.
+Epic has landed on a list of the Top 40 fine-dining eateries in the United States, and is the only one from Georgia, as well as receiving the Award of Excellence from Wine Spectator Magazine.
 They also have a full cocktail and beer menu, and an extensive collection of wines.

 Cannon Brew Pub